 Misunderstanding Home Burial

-While "home funeral" (having the body at home for a wake) is legal in most states, "home burial" (burying the body on your private property) is much more restricted.
-California, Indiana, and Washington almost entirely prohibit backyard burials.
-Always check local zoning laws before assuming you can bury a loved one on private land.
+While a "home funeral" (having the body at home for a wake) is legal in most states, "home burial" (burying the body on your own private property) is much more restricted.
+Several states and many local governments heavily limit or effectively prohibit backyard burial, and even where state law allows it, county and municipal zoning rules often do not.
+Always check both state law and local zoning with your county before assuming you can bury a loved one on private land.

 Failing to Update Pre-Need Plans After Moving